 When I need to clean my other kitchen equipment, I toss it in the dishwasher or fill up the sink with hot, soapy water.
 Because water can damage a kitchen timer, cleaning one requires a little more care.
 And given how grimy a timer can get, it’s essential to disinfect it.

-After consulting with food safety experts and kitchen timer manufacturers, here are our recommendations for cleaning your kitchen timer.
+After consulting with food safety experts and kitchen timer manufacturers, here are five of our recommendations for cleaning your kitchen timer.